WildcatIP/other.js/FEATURES.md

 We aim to make the lowest friction development environment possible.
 Everything should be view sourcable, forkable, hackable.
 Zero to hello world should be < 2 minutes.
 Designing such a system is out of scope of this document.

 ## TBD
-- @aza: Features also apply at the message level and feature level
+- @aza: Features also apply at the message level and Feature level
 - @aza: How do ChannelSets fit?
 - @tonygentilcore: Explain Rechat via containers with references.
 Entities may then hang off of the referenced entity or the container.
 - @tonygentilcore: Explain using references for content (like a Twitter feed) whose source of truth isn't in courier.